betaflight/betaflight.com/docs/development/TestCoverage.md

 # Test coverage analysis

-There are a number of possibilities to analyse test coverage and produce various reports.
+There are a number of possibilities to analyze test coverage and produce various reports.
 There are guides available from many sources, a good overview and link collection to more info can be found on Wikipedia:

 https://en.wikipedia.org/wiki/Gcov